 threads of their lives and thinking of schools, thinking of livelihood

+and restoring a sense of transformation towards rebuilding.
 We spent the night at Mylavaram and planned the various options towards

 rehabilitation.
 Next day in the morning we left for Tharangambadi. a